Tonyaap/DrumFrontent/README.md

 For my Drum_Machine I wanted to use some of the things that i've practiced during the Bootcamp. for example JS, React, Redux, Express etc..

 My background lies in music and that is how i came up with the idea to create a step-sequencer.
-I found out about the Tone-Js library and wanted to use it with react and react-redux so users could save their creations.
+I found out about the Tone-Js library and wanted to use it with react and react-redux so users could login and save their creations.
 During the process of building my app I discovered that for many reasons Tone-Js and React don't work together very well.
 Fortunately there is very clear documentation on how to use [Tone-Js](https://tonejs.github.io/docs/14.7.58/index.html), Unfortunately with react, most of the examples don't work.
 I had to figure out my ways of working around these problems but got most issues fixed in the end.

 In the future I hope to keep improving my Drum_Machine and make more features like adding FX.

 The last three months have been a rollercoaster ride.
-From working for one of the largest festival organizitions in the world to Covid-19 to losing my job to start learning how to code!
+From working for one of the largest festival organizitions in the world to Covid-19 to losing my job to learning how to code!
 Luckily I can say i'm glad this happened or else I probably wouldn't have started coding.

 ---